How to Make Natural Beeswax Candles Using Beeswax from Your Hive

 To hold the wick in place in the mold, use a wick holder or a pencil.
 Here’s how:

 Once you have prepared the wicks, the next thing to do is pour the melted beeswax into the molds.
-We explain how in the below paragraphs:
+I explain how in the below paragraphs:

 As mentioned above, you can use any mold that can withstand heat to make your beeswax candles.
 The most common options are metal and silicone molds.
 To that end, here are some popular types of molds that you can use: